 Internal consistency methods use a single administration to estimate test score reliability.
 For state assessments where student testing time is at a premium, internal consistency procedures have a practical advantage over reliability estimation procedures requiring multiple tests.
 Probably the most frequently used internal consistency reliability estimate is the coefficient alpha (Cronbach, 1951).
 Coefficient alpha is based on the assumption that inter-item covariance constitutes true-score variance and the fact that the average true score variance of items is greater than or equal to the average inter-item covariance.
-The formula for the coefficient alpha is where N is the number of items on the test, $s{Y_i}^2$ is the sample variance of the i^{th} item (or component) and s_X^2 is the observed score sample variance for the test.
+The formula for the coefficient alpha is where N is the number of items on the test, $S{Y_i}^2$ is the sample variance of the ith item (or component) and s_X^2 is the observed score sample variance for the test.

-$$\alpha = \left(\frac{N}{N-1}\right)\left(1 - \frac{\sum{i=1}^{N} s{\gamma_i}^2}{s{\chi}^2}\right),$$ coefficient alpha estimates are provided, in Appendix N of the Yearbook, for each major subscale (see Domain Reliability Estimation).
+$$\alpha = \left(\frac{N}{N-1}\right) \left(1 - \frac{\sum{i=1}^{N} s{Y_i}^2}{s_X^2}\right),$$

-Coefficient alpha estimates for each overall test and by item type-multiple-choice and constructed response-are provided for each grade and subject in Appendix N of the Yearbook.
+Coefficient alpha estimates for each overall test and by item type-multiple-choice and constructed response-are provided for each grade and subject in Appendix M of the Yearbook.
 These reliability estimates are provided the overall testing population as well as by gender, ethnicity, and other student breakout groups.
-In addition,
+In addition, coefficient alpha estimates are provided, for each major subscale (see Domain Reliability Estimation).